ufal/npfl129/exam/questions.md

 ####Questions@: ,Lecture 2 Questions
 - Define expectation and variance of a random variable.
-Then define bias of an estimator and show that estimating an expectation using a simple sample is unbiased.
+Then define bias of an estimator and show that estimating an expectation using a single sample is unbiased.
 [5]

 - Describe gradient descent and compare it to stochastic (i.e., online) gradient